Edith Bornn: Career

 Immediately after completing her schooling, Bornn began working for the United Nations' Caribbean Commission in Port of Spain, Trinidad, compiling a report on social legislation throughout the Caribbean.
-She worked for the Commission and on the Governor's Committee for the Caribbean Basin Initiative for two years as a research librarian and legal secretary.
+She worked for the commission and on the Governor's Committee for the Caribbean Basin Initiative for two years as a research librarian and legal secretary.
 Her position entailed traveling throughout the British West Indies, Cuba, the Dominican Republic and Puerto Rico to evaluate labor and social conditions in preparation for a report on improving legislation.
 While in Trinidad, she met her distant cousin, Andrew Bornn, whom she married on November 21, 1951, in St. Thomas.
 The Borrns made their home in St. Thomas, where she became a law clerk in the office of Herman E. Moore, U.S. District Court Judge for several years.
-The couple had three sons: David, Steven and Andy.
+The couple had three sons: David, Steven and Michael.